 Don Messer, a Canadian country music icon, was born Donald Charles Frederick Messer on May 9, 1909, in Tweedside.
 He was one of eleven children in a family that lived on a farm during the war years.
 Don started learning to play the violin at the age of five and played at local concerts and events as he grew older.

-The parents of this Canadian country music icon had musical talent, but it took 11 tries to produce an offspring interested in carrying on in that tradition.
-Don Messer’s interest in music was so great as a child that by the age of seven he was already playing his fiddle for square dances, although part of the incentive might have been to get out of such a crowded family house.
-Some biographies of this artist claim he was already performing professionally at five.
-By the time he got to be a young man he had amassed a repertoire of literally hundreds of reels, jigs, breakdowns, and other pieces for fiddle, old and new, from playing endless square dances, country dances, weddings, and other parties.
+Both of Don’s parents had musical talent, but it took them 11 attempts to produce a child who was interested in carrying on the musical tradition.
+Don’s passion for music was so strong that by the age of seven, he was already playing his fiddle at square dances.
+Some biographies claim that he began performing professionally as early as five years old.
+As a young man, Don had accumulated a vast repertoire of reels, jigs, breakdowns, and other fiddle pieces from playing at countless square dances, country dances, weddings, and parties.

 Don Messer’s Jubilee was a television folk musical variety show produced at station CBHT in Halifax, Nova Scotia and broadcast by CBC Television nationwide from 1957 until 1969.

 This post has already been read 4562 times!